jackmerriman/MLProject/README.md

 	- Download data and wrangle it to relevant columns and stations (DONE)

-	- Determine the 'bike usage' feature which will be our outcome variable
+	- Determine the 'bike usage' feature which will be our outcome variable (DONE)

 	- Examine post-2020 data for the impact of the pandemic